Ko0z/ArcheCore/README.md

 ![image](https://github.com/Ko0z/ArcheCore/assets/9639004/e5b65fbd-23c9-47a7-85fd-935e49298f43)

 Then you have to find the serverside information data, a sqlite database containing information about everything from monster spawns to damage values.
-You can find the "compact.sqlite3" in the AAEmu git repository Wiki under "Getting Started" https://github.com/AAEmu/AAEmu/wiki (this is also where you can find a client if you dont have a 1.2 client already but it is not needed to run the server) **You need to place this "compact.sqlite3" file inside the "data" folder that you already placed in the root build folder.**
+You can information about how to find the "compact.sqlite3" in the AAEmu git repository Wiki under "Getting Started" https://github.com/AAEmu/AAEmu/wiki **You need to place this "compact.sqlite3" file inside the "data" folder that you already placed in the root build folder.**

 ![image](https://github.com/Ko0z/ArcheCore/assets/9639004/5f639770-db46-42be-bc47-63fd97c761fa)